Medium-induced flavor conversion and kaon spectra in electron-ion collisions: Medium-induced flavor conversion in SIDIS

-In Fig.~\ref{fig3}, we show the nuclear modification factor for charged kaons as a function of momentum fraction $z$ for different values of the initial quark energy $q^-=\nu$ at $x_B=0.1$.
-These kinematics are similar to that in the HERMES experiment \cite{Airapetian:2007vu}.
+In Figs.~\ref{fig3} and \ref{fig4}, we show the nuclear modification factor for charged kaons as a function of momentum fraction $z$ for different values of the initial quark energy $q^-=\nu$ at $x_B=0.1$ for HKN and DSS07 parameterizations of vacuum FF's, respectively.
+The kinematics considered in these two figures are similar to that in the HERMES experiment \cite{Airapetian:2007vu}.
 The spectra of both kaons are suppressed due to parton energy loss in the nuclear medium.
 The suppression decreases and eventually gives away to an enhancement at small $z$ due to the softening of the mFF's from radiated gluons and induced pair production.
-However, the suppression of $K^-$ at large $z$ is flatter which is distinctly different from that of $K^+$.
-This difference is already present in the HERMES data \cite{Airapetian:2007vu,Chang:2014fba} and is a strong indication of the onset of medium-induced flavor conversion.
+However, the suppression of $K^-$ is distinctly different from that of $K^+$ in part due to medium-induced flavor conversion.
+Quantitatively, the effect of medium-induced flavor conversion on the suppression factor for $K^-$ depends on the vacuum FF's that we use.
+With HKN parametrization, the $K^-$ suppression at large $z$ in Fig.~\ref{fig3} becomes flatter due to medium induced flavor conversion.
+For DSS07 parameterization, on the other hand, the suppression for $K^-$ in Fig.~\ref{fig4} is reduced only slightly at intermediate $z$ by the induced flavor conversion.
+This difference in the suppression factors for $K^+$ and $K^-$ is already present in the HERMES data \cite{Airapetian:2007vu,Chang:2014fba} and is a strong indication of the onset of medium-induced flavor conversion.
 The effect is, however, not very significant at $x_B\leq 0.1$ because there are still finite fractions of initial quarks with the constituent flavor of $K^-$ (see Table~\ref{tab1}) whose fragmentation dominates the $K^-$ spectrum at large $z$ in spite of their energy loss.
 Contributions from the induced flavor conversion in non-constituent initial quarks only offset partially the effect of energy loss of the initial constituent quarks and lead to a suppression factor for $K^-$ that is flatter than $K^+$.

+In Figs.~\ref{fig3} and \ref{fig4}, we have included errors in the suppression factor for kaon spectra due to errors in the parameterization of vacuum FF's propagated through the mDGLAP evolution equations for mFF's.
+In HKN parameterization \cite{HKN}, the Hessian method is used for the error analysis and errors for FF's from each parton flavor are considered independent of each other.
+Errors in the DSS07 \cite{deFlorian:2007aj,deFlorian:2014xna} parameterization are analyzed using the the method of Lagrange multipliers.
+With this method, errors for FF's of different parton flavors are correlated.
+This why errors from DSS07 parameterization on 90\% CL are much smaller than that from HKN parameterization on 68\% CL.